tronross/happy-helpers/README.md

 - Install dependencies with `npm install`.

+- Create a `.env` file and follow the `.env.example` to add:

+  - Your Prisma database path in the form: `DATABASE_URL="postgresql://USER:PASSWORD@HOST:PORT/DATABASE?schema=SCHEMA"`
-- Create a `.env.local` file and add your Google Maps Api public key in the form:

-  `NEXT_PUBLIC_API_KEY="your key here"`.
+  - Your Google Maps Api public key in the form: `NEXT_PUBLIC_API_KEY="your key here"`.
     - If needed, you can sign up for a free development account at:

     <https://developers.google.com/maps/documentation/javascript/get-api-key>.

-- Create a new PostgreSQL database using `CREATE DATABASE finals`.
+- Create a new PostgreSQL database using `CREATE DATABASE finals;`.

 - Seed the test data using the Prisma commands: